agrostar/zzapi/README.md

 $ zzapi-run --request login --vars prod
 ```

-## GUI based runners

-Oh, we did say we won't have a GUI.
-That's still the case, but we do want to try things out at the time of creation.
-If the bundles and requests are being created by hand, in an editor, why not plug the editor in with an ability to run the bundle or request then and there?

 ### VS Code Extension

 VS Code extensions are awesome because they can do magic.
 A few magics we would like to implement in our VS Code extension are:

-* Action items above any bundle ("Run all") or request: ("Run").
-This similar to the golang "Run test" and "Debug test" actions that automagically appear above any test functions.
+* Action items (aka Code Lenses) above any bundle ("Run all") or request: ("Run").
+This similar to the golang "Run test" and "Debug test" actions that automagically appear above any test functions
-* A console or output window that shows the response of any request(s).
+* A console window that shows the status of the request(s)
+* Multiple output windows that show the response of the requests(s)
-* An ability to save a single run's response as a file: we can use it as the response sample in the documentation.
+* An ability to save a single run's response as a file: we can use it as the response sample in the documentation

-### Others

-Given the separation of specification and UIs, a full-fledged runner GUI can also be built.
-But we don't think that will ever happen.